Wolox/tech-guides/ruby-on-rails/docs/other/vim-config.md

 noremap   <Right>  <NOP>
 ```

-Now you need to install the plugin by running:
+Now you need to install plugins by running:

 ```bash
 vim +PluginInstall +qall